Lupus

 • hair loss

-There is no cure for lupus but you can manage and control it with medication and lifestyle changes.
-People with lupus now have a normal life expectancy.
+There’s no cure for lupus, but you can manage and control it with medication and lifestyle changes.

 Apps reviewed by Healthify

-You may find it useful to look at some Long-term condition apps.
+You may find it useful to look at some meditation and mindfulness apps, quit smoking apps and sun safety apps.

 Need help now?